 Not everyone is as big a word geek as me, though, so I thought I would pull together a list of some terrific words to consider as you compose your own employee recognition messages.

-Sometimes when we need inspiration most, we find ourselves unable to come up with anything better than “great” or “excellent”.
+Sometimes when we need inspiration most, especially to induce employee engagement, we find ourselves unable to come up with anything better than “great” or “excellent”.
 Below is a list of some powerful words that have been proven to have impact and may be just what you need to give your message life.
 Consider using them to make your recognition more pithy and effective.

 Let’s start with five core words you should always consider including: